NorthboundTrain/jqg/docs/jqg-filters.md

 ### Variables

 There are two types of variables used in the annotations below: JQ variables (shown all in lower case, `$like_so`) and BASH variables (shown bolded in upper case, **`$LIKE_SO`**).
 In the real JQG script, the filter is escaped properly to make it through the shell into JQ, but here it's presented so that you can cut and paste it into [`jqplay`](https://jqplay.org/) as easily as possible.
-The **`$EMBEDDED_SHELL_VARIABLES`** will cause the `jqplay` tool problems, of course, but just replace as appropriate and you should be good to go (use the JQG `--debug` command-line option to help with this).
+Any **`$EMBEDDED_SHELL_VARIABLES`** will cause the `jqplay` tool problems, of course, but just replace as appropriate and you should be good to go (use the JQG `--debug` command-line option to help with this).

 ### Example JSON

-The explanations below will reference the following JSON snippet:
+Most explanations below will reference the following JSON snippet:

 <details>
 <summary>